Dip molding is a plastic manufacturing process where a heated mandrel (or mold) is immersed in a tank of liquid polymers, such as plastisol.

 The vinyl part can be stripped from the mold after it has cooled to a solid.
 Even “female” parts produced on geometrically complicated “male” mandrels can be stripped relatively easily because the solidified material is quite elastic.

-When necessary, the process can be repeated multiple times in order to build the molding to the desired thickness.
+When necessary, the process can be repeated multiple times to build the molding to the desired thickness.

 Piper operates 19 fully automatic dip molding machines.
 All of our machines have been designed with the theory that if you can control as much as possible in the process, then you can repeatably make quality parts.

-There are three main components to our proprietary dipping systems: at least one oven, an accurate z-axis motion control for dipping, and the dip tank itself.
+Our proprietary dipping systems have three main components: at least one oven, an accurate z-axis motion control for dipping, and the dip tank itself.

 Intricate shapes on the inside of the part